 Amendments were made to the Gambling Act in 2013 and implemented in 2014.
 The new amendments implemented much-needed changes in the licensing and taxation system.
 They simplified the licensing process, changed the taxes to 20% on gross profits and updated the licensing fee to 100,000 levs.
 Additionally, licensed gambling sites must make annual payments of 50,000 levs to support the promotion of healthy gambling habits.

 Almost immediately, international betting brands warmed to the Bulgarian market.
 We’re still in the early stages of the new licensing system but at least half a dozen sites have already received or are in the process of receiving online gambling licenses.
 Some of these licensees were once blacklisted but now operate with the blessing of the state.

 Bulgaria isn’t particularly unique in this regard.
 We’ve seen it happen time and time again.
 Lawmakers see something new and immediately tax it to death.
 Some governments never learn, so we ought to commend Bulgarian lawmakers for relenting and taking a more pragmatic approach to online betting.
 The future for online gambling looks bright in Bulgaria.

 Bulgaria’s real-world and online gaming laws are enforced by the State Commission on Gambling under the Ministry of Finance.
-The commission’s other functions include inspecting compliance of the law and making sure all operators, gaming equipment producers and gaming maintenance people comply with the Gambling Act.
+The commission’s other functions include inspecting compliance with the law and making sure all operators, gaming equipment producers, and gaming maintenance people comply with the Gambling Act.